 Thank you for visiting!
 By the way… any links on this page that lead to products on Amazon and other stores/partners are affiliate links.
 Aquarium Store Depot earns a commission if you make a purchase.

 Trying to figure out what fish get along with each other?
 A freshwater fish compatibility chart is a great way to figure what fish you can keep with each other.
 While there are other factors that contribute to compatibility, it’s a good general guideline when figuring out what fish you can keep.
 It’s always best to look at a reliable chart before considering a purchase or a stocking plan.

-A compatibility chart is used in the fish keeping hobby as a reference to see what fish can get along with each other.
-Each fish type is placed on the chart and reference against another fish species.
-You look at the two species on the chart that are cross reference to see if the fish are compatible with each other.
+A compatibility chart is used in the fish-keeping hobby as a reference to see what fish can get along with each other.
+Each fish type is placed on the chart and referenced against another fish species.
+You look at the two species on the chart that are cross-referenced to see if the fish are compatible with each other.

 Below are a few charts to help you make informed decisions based on the type of aquarium you are keeping.

 Below is a general guideline on freshwater aquarium fish and their compatibility with each other.
 Keep in mind that compatibility can vary based on the temperament of the fish.
 There are also some extreme varieties in fish species that are outside of their norm.
 A good example are Buenos Aires Tetras, which are known for eating live plants.
 Always do extra research before making a purchase.